contrailcirrus/flights-pipeline/trajectory-worker-job-factory/README.md

 Originating means the first waypoint in the trajectory falls on `<day>`, using met data source `<met_data_src>`.
 - `-c <icao_addr> -s -d <day> <met_data_src>` this submits multiple jobs representing all flights for a single aircraft (`<icao_addr>`) originating on day (utc) of `<day>`, using met data source `<met_data_src>`.
+Multiple icao addresses can be submitted as a comma-delimited string.
 - `-i <flight_id> -d <day> -s <met_data_src>` this submits a single job representing a single flight instance (`<flight_id>`) which has origination on day (utc) of `<day>`, using met data source `<met_data_src>`.